Coven Sweep Interstellar 2–0 in High-Tempo Division Clash

 A cleaner sweep than the scoreline suggests, Coven showed exceptional shot-calling and confidence, repeatedly choosing when to force fights and when to end outright.
 Interstellar showed resilience and adaptability, especially in Game Two, but one missed Baron and a handful of late-game catches sealed their fate.

-More News from Invid.au
+More from Invid.au

 View All